Childbirth is, in many ways, out of our control. Here are some things you can prepare for ahead of birth that can reduce the post-birth overwhelm.

 - 4. Feeding Station– however you choose to feed, I highly recommend setting up a “station” next to the chair that you will be spending most of your time in during the infancy stage.
 It’s helpful to identify a sanitized storage space where you’ll keep a spare phone charger, bottle of water, snacks, books, burp clothes, spare pump parts, spare bras, nipple covers, nipple cream, etc. For example, I used an open bar cart as my station and kept all my pumping accessories on one level, and my personal items on another.
 These are all things you will want to have on hand, and you’ll have a lot less time to organize once your baby arrives.

 - 5. Mental Health– Last, but certainly not least, take some time to explore your postpartum mental health support options.
 It’s not that birth isn’t a wonderful experience- it often is and always should be.
 But with birth often comes a complex emotional period.
 Some people respond well to changes in hormones and sleep, others do not.
 Knowing who you can call by exploring your insurance coverage or speaking to other people in your community is key.
-Whether you just need someone to talk to, like a life coach, or you need a higher level of support- such as psychiatric attention- knowing who you feel comfortable talking to ahead of time is of utmost importance.
+Whether you just need someone to talk to, like a life coach, post-partum doula, or you need a higher level of support- such as a perinatal psychiatrictrist- knowing who you feel comfortable talking to ahead of time is of utmost importance.

 No two childbirth experiences are the same, and these suggestions are not intended to assume what you will and won’t need.
 But for a large portion of new parents, the feeling of newness can feel intimidating.
 My hope is that you can find some relief in the opportunities where you do have control, and a feeling of trust and faith in the incredible moments where you don’t.